Alleged Russian spy ring deny conspiracy charge

 On Friday, they denied the spying charge against them when they appeared at the Old Bailey before Mr Justice Jeremy Baker.

-Roussev, Dzhambazov and Ivanova denied a second charged of possession of false identity documents with improper intention under section 4 of the Identity Documents Act 2010.
+Roussev, Dzhambazov and Ivanova denied a second charge of possession of false identity documents with improper intention under section 4 of the Identity Documents Act 2010.

 The male defendants appeared in court by video link from Belmarsh, Manchester, and Frankland prisons with the two women at Bronzefield jail.